schroeder-g/schroeder-g/README.md

 A senior full stack engineer with a strong passion for innovation and a desire to tackle the challenges of tomorrow, I specialize in building distributed and disruptive solutions that make a meaningful impact in the world.

-I apply and extend existing technologies in order to transform existing .
-My approach to problem-solving is grounded in a keen attention to detail through Test-Driven Development, and I always look for opportunities to optimize and improve my code.
+I extend existing technologies to transform outcomes for organizations and the public.
+My approach to problem-solving is grounded in first principles thinking and validated through Test-Driven Development, and I always look for opportunities to optimize and improve my code.

 Beyond my time in the developer's chair, I am a science fiction writer,  and lover of probabilistic maths.
 When I'm not working on code, you can find me playing racket sports, hiking, or cooking up some vegan potato fritters.